The Voice Behind the Words: Quantifying Intersectional Bias in SpeechLLMs: Introduction

 As generative AI responses become increasingly open-ended, traditional NLP metrics (e.g., ROUGE scores) fail to capture subtle quality shifts~\cite{nainia2025beyond}.
 Consequently, recent work has pivoted toward LLM-as-a-judge frameworks which can mimic human quality preferences with high reliability~\cite{zheng_judging_2023, gu2024survey}, but can be expensive.
 To complement automated evaluation, we adopt Best–Worst Scaling (BWS), a comparative human evaluation method shown to produce reliable and fine-grained preference rankings~\cite{kiritchenko2017best}.
 BWS has recently gained increased adoption in speech-synthesis evaluation as a sensitive and cost-effective alternative to traditional rating-based methods~\cite{valentini2025comparing}.
 We make the following three contributions:

 \begin{enumerate}

-\item We present the first intersectional analysis of accent and gender bias in SpeechLLM-generated responses, testing the hypothesis that output quality varies significantly as a function of speaker identity.
-By evaluating three SpeechLLMs across 2,880 single turn interactions, we demonstrate that intersectional combinations produce larger disparities than either factor alone.
+\item We present an intersectional analysis of accent and gender bias in SpeechLLM-generated responses, testing the hypothesis that output quality varies significantly as a function of speaker identity.
+By evaluating three SpeechLLMs across 2,880 single turn interactions, we observe intersectional effects which produce larger disparities than either factor alone.

 \item We detect subtle differences in SpeechLLM response quality with various LLM-as-a-judge evaluation methods, including best-worst scaling and pairwise comparisons, and perform human evaluations to examine its validity for bias assessment.